 Together with the customer, we brainstorm what can be done additionally or differently and what data types should be collected.
-Once the strategy is ready, we put best-suited technologies to work (for example, self-service platforms such as Tableau, Power BI, or QlikView) and build an MVP, to be used for fast-testing ideas and delivering tangible results as early as in a few days.
+Once the strategy is ready, we put best-suited technologies to work (for example, with the help of Tableau’s data science capabilities) and build an MVP, to be used for fast-testing ideas and delivering tangible results as early as in a few days.

 The customer came to us looking to prevent their helpdesk overload.
 They needed to see where exactly the overload happened so that they could detect the weak links in the pipeline and react once those links showed a critical level of workload.
 Unfortunately, this approach could never solve their problem as it was about retroactive response.
 What they really needed was to have the ability to take action proactively before weak links would send off the alarm, and thus gain the ability to fix them in real time.